amobiz/configurable-gulp-recipe-each-dir/README.md

 # gulp-ccr-each-dir
-Configurable gulp recipe plugin that iterates each sub-folders and pass to sub tasks.
+Cascading Configurable Gulp Recipe for gulp-chef that iterates each sub-folders and pass to sub tasks.